FlameFirelife/foxash/README.md

 ## Repository
 This repository contains official Foxash releases, documentation, branding, and related project resources.
-Foxash is closed-source software.
-The source code is not included in this repository.
+Foxash is open-source software.
+The source code is in this repository.

 ## License